top of page

 The question isn’t whether students are capable.
 The question is whether we are brave enough to return to our roots and refuse to become the very system we set out to change.

-This blog, along with "The Training I Wish I'd Had: Why Educators Need to Understand Autism as a Movement Difference," is part of on ongoing reflection on how rethinking our current practices creates space for change.
+This blog, along with "*The Training I Wish I'd Had: Why Educators Need to Understand Autism as a Movement Difference," is part of an ongoing reflection on how rethinking our current practices creates space for change.
 It is also cross-posted at Communication For Education, our training and advocacy initiative dedicated to equipping educators with the tools and mindset shifts needed to support nonspeaking students.
-If you want to support this work, we invite you to donate to our REV AccessAbility Fund, which helps ensure that nonspeaking students and their families can access this kind of support regardless of financial circumstance.
+If you want to support this work, we invite you to donate to our REV AccessAbility Fund, which helps ensure that nonspeaking students and their families can access this kind of support regardless of financial circumstance

 Lisa Mihalich Quinn, M.A / M.Ed. / MBA is a licensed special educator with more than 15 years of experience making academic content accessible for neurodiverse students and learners who use Augmentative and Alternative Communication (AAC).
 She is a former Maryland Public Schools teacher and the founder of Reach Every Voice, an organization dedicated to empowering individuals with communication access needs, and cofounder of Communication for Education, an online training program for people who support students using text-based multimodal communication in educational settings.
 Most recently, she has been working to lift the burden of content adaptation on parents and educators with the new transformative lesson adaptation tool, Adaptiverse App.